amdsrinivas/keras-text/README.md

 keras-text uses the excellent spacy library for tokenization.
 See instructions on how to [download model](https://spacy.io/docs/usage/models#download) for target language.

+## Modifications
+- Modified by [A.M.D.
+Srinivas](https://github.com/amdsrinivas) to solve few issues.

 ## Citation